PlaidCloud/plaidcloud-docs/content/en/docs/dw/pricing.md

 All prices are in USD.
 If you are paying in another currency please convert to your currency using the appropriate rate.

+Billing is on an hourly basis.
+The monthly prices shown are illustrative based on a 730 hour month.

 ## Controlling Factors